How Much Does It Cost to Own a Cat in Canada?

 |Wellness Profile & Blood Work||$135|

-One important cost to consider will come in the form of pet insurance, Pet insurance policies vary in terms of price and coverage and not all of them represent value or will be right for you and your pet.
+One important cost to consider will come in the form of pet insurance.
+Pet insurance policies vary in terms of price and coverage and not all of them will be right for you and your pet.
 Doing extensive research to find a plan that works for you will be beneficial.
 We at PHI Direct offer affordable pet insurance with new condition coverage.
 Most pet owners can budget for those smaller ongoing, and expected treatment costs (like prescriptions, annual check-ups, and vaccinations).
-PHI Direct is designed to help address the larger financial hits involved in diagnosing and treating unexpected illnesses and accidents.
+PHI Direct is designed to help protect against the larger financial hits involved in diagnosing and treating unexpected illnesses and accidents.

 You can get up to $5,000 or $10,000 of annual coverage for the most common pet medical expenses at a truly reasonable price.